Stromatolite: Freshwater locations

 Laguna de Bacalar in Mexico's southern Yucatán Peninsula has an extensive formation of living giant microbialites (that is, stromatolites or thrombolites).
 The microbialite bed is over 10 km long with a vertical rise of several meters in some areas.
-These may be the largest sized living freshwater microbialites, or any organism, on Earth.
+These may be the largest sized living freshwater microbialites on Earth.

 A 1.5 km stretch of reef-forming stromatolites (primarily of the genus Scytonema) occurs in Chetumal Bay in Belize, just south of the mouth of the Rio Hondo and the Mexican border.
 Large microbialite towers up to 40 m high were discovered in the largest soda lake on Earth, Lake Van in eastern Turkey.
 They are composed of aragonite and grow by precipitation of calcite from sub-lacustrine karst-water.
 Freshwater stromatolites are found in Lake Salda in southern Turkey.
 The waters are rich in magnesium and the stromatolite structures are made of hydromagnesite.

 Two instances of freshwater stromatolites are found in Canada, at Pavilion Lake and Kelly Lake in British Columbia.
 Pavilion Lake has the largest known freshwater stromatolites, and NASA has conducted xenobiology research there, called the "Pavilion Lake Research Project."
 The goal of the project is to better understand what conditions would likely harbor life on other planets.